RogersNtr/Handling-concept-drift/README.md

 The code has been inspired from : "Knowledge Discovery from Data Streams."
 ### Kolmogorov
 We have done a light adaptation of the K-s test to the context of Drift detection.
 For a more detailed description of this work.
-See the master's 1 thesis link to it.
+See the master's 1 thesis link to it [Presentation slides](https://docs.google.com/presentation/d/1sHhPBRP0vLswpTIy46BaCoLnSdbp6TqDp0HQrs9K8p4/edit?usp=sharing)